 10. Clean your cleaning materials

 Once your home is spotless after a Great British spring clean, you can then clean your cleaning materials instead of throwing them away.
 Soak sponges and cloths in a lemon juice and water solution.
-Then pop them in the microwave for one minute and leave to dry (not too long!).
+Then pop them in the microwave for one minute and leave them to dry (not too long!).
 The microwave works to kill any bacteria which will mean your sponge will be safe to use on the next cleaning task.